 The Griff Center represents a collaboration between the Office of Academic Affairs and the Office of Student Affairs.
 A complete description of the Griff Center and the programs and experiences it provides are available in the Griff Center section of the catalog, which is published in the academics section of catalog.

-Canisius College welcomes international students and appreciates the cultural diversity they bring to our student body.
-Currently our international students are from approximately 30 countries including areas as diverse as Europe, the Middle East, Africa, Asia, South America and Australia.
-The Office of International Student Programs advises international students and assists them with their adjustment to Canisius College and American culture by organizing educational and social programs.
-To further encourage cultural understanding within the Canisius community, the International Student Programs Office also arranges community families and peer mentors for our international students.
+Whether you are an international student who will study on an F-1 student visa, a visiting student who will be studying abroad for one semester, or an incoming student who did not grow up in the United States, the Office of International Student Programs is here to support you.
+The Office of International Student Programs (ISP) at Canisius College supports the needs and development of the global student community through advisement and cultural support, in order to assist them in achieving their academic, personal, and professional goals.
 Other services for international students include an extensive orientation for new students, assistance understanding immigration regulations and workshops on practical training benefits.
 Global Horizons, a student organization for American and international students, plans additional activities to promote cultural awareness on campus.
 An example of this is Global Fest, an annual event celebrating different cultures through food tasting, music, performances and crafts from around the world!
 International students are required to complete an online semester SEVIS registration form at the start of each semester.
 This form ensures that ISP properly registers them for the semester in the SEVIS (Student Exchange and Visitor Information System).
 All international students studying on an F-1 or J-1 visa are required by the college to purchase a health insurance plan offered by Canisius College.
 This plan is designed and written specifically for the health care needs of international students studying in the United States.
 Information about the required health insurance plan is available in the Office of International Student Programs.

 The Department of Public Safety, located in the basement of the Bosch Residence Hall, is open 24 hours a day, providing around the clock protection and services to the campus community.
 The department was established to protect the educational environment of Canisius College, keeping the environment free from the threat of physical harm, property damage and disruptive activity.
 Departmental objectives include aiding in the enforcement of federal, state and local laws; preventing crime; regulating non-criminal conduct and preserving the peace.
 Uniformed Public Safety Officers, all of whom are sworn peace officers, are on duty 24 hours a day, seven days a week, 365 days a year.
 Their primary responsibilities include patrolling the campus area on foot, on bicycles and in vehicles; security services; emergency response; and requests for assistance involving members of the campus community.